bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-unregister.md

-# Remove Block landing.repo.unregister
+# Delete User Block landing.repo.unregister

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}